GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 block the submission (unless it's a veto vote which is configured independently of the `@PLUGIN@` plugin).

-It's possible to configure that for changes/patch-sets that are uploaded by a code owner an implicit code owner approval from the uploader is assumed.
+It's possible to [configure implicit approvals](config.html#codeOwnersEnableImplicitApprovals) for changes/patch-sets that are owned and uploaded by a code owner.
 In this case, if a code owner only touches files that they own, no approval from other code owners is required.
-If this is configured, it is important that code owners are aware of their implicit approval when they upload new patch sets for other users (e.g. if a contributor pushes a change to a wrong branch and a code owner helps them to get it rebased onto the correct branch, the rebased change has implicit approvals from the code owner, since the code owner is the uploader).
+If this is configured, it is important that code owners are aware of their implicit approval when they upload new changes for other users (e.g. if a contributor pushes a change to a wrong branch and a code owner helps them to get it rebased onto the correct branch, i.e. the code owner performs a cherry-pick, the rebased change has implicit approvals from the code owner, since the code owner is the change owner and uploader).

+**NOTE:** Implicit approvals are applied on changes that are owned by a code owner, but only if the current patch set was uploader by the change owner (change owner == last patch set uploader).

 For files that are [renamed/moved](#renames) Gerrit requires a code owner approval for the old and the new path of the files.